carlodev/ExoFlow.jl/docs/src/usage.md

 - `:N` = number of divisions for each dimension.
 The example creates a 100x100 grid.
 - `:D` = dimension.
 It can be 2 or 3.
 - `:order` = order of the elements.
 At the moment just the order 1 is tested.
-- `:case` it can be `"TaylorGree", "LidDriven", "Cylinder", "Channel", "Airfoil"`.
+- `:case` it can be `"TaylorGreen", "LidDriven", "Cylinder", "Channel", "Airfoil"`.
 - `:u_in` the inlet velocity for `"Airfoil"` and `"Cylinder"`, or the lid velocity for `"LidDriven`
 - `:c` chord length in the `"Airfoil"` case, or dimension of lid for `"LidDriven"`.
 It is used to compute the viscosity `:ν` from the Reynolds and velocity
 - `:Re` Reynolds number.